Toranks/Art-of-Fighting--Trouble-in-SouthTown/Files/readme (english).txt

 		down / up

-	 - all running slide attack is performed with run+d/f+j instead of run+d+j as it appears on the manual
+	 - All running slide attack is performed with run+d/f+j instead of run+d+j as it appears on some manuals
-	 - all running dodge up / dodge down is performed with run+f,d/f,f,d/f or run+f,u/f,f,u/f instead of run+d,d or run+u,u as it appears on the manual.
-You can keep running holding f button at the end of movement.
+	 - All running dodge up / dodge down is performed with run+f,d/f,f,d/f or run+f,u/f,f,u/f instead of run+d,d or run+u,u as it appears on the old manual.
+You can keep running holding forward button at the end of movement.
-	 - SECRET: You can change tutorial music by replacing data/music/begin2.ogg with the same file on Files/begin2.ogg
+	 - SECRET: You can change tutorial music (Queen) to the original (AC/DC) by replacing data/music/begin2.ogg with the same file on Files/begin2.ogg
 ---------------------//--CONTROLS-OPTIONS--//----------------------------------

-	- game works better with certain defined setup controls

-	- if you've set controls to default and want to change them to the way i use with a Xbox gamepad setup it up this way
+	 - If you've set controls to default and want to change them to the better configuration with a Xbox gamepad, setup it up this way:

 		ATTACK1 - X
 		ATTACK2 - Y
 		ATTACK3 - L1
-		ATTACK4 - L2
+		ATTACK4 - R1
 		JUMP	- A
 		SPECIAL - B
+		START	- Start
-		SCREENSHOT - Start or F12
+		SCREENSHOT - Select

-  ( attack4 are only used with some characters )
+  ( ATTACK4 are only used with some characters )

-	- note: screenshot key should remain "f12" has you might need it in game for when you find password tablets.
+	 - Tip: screenshot button can be useful in game hen you find password tablets.
-	( its best to take a screenshot than write the whole dam thing on a piece of paper image should be located in the screenshots folder)
+		Is best to take a screenshot than write the whole dam thing on a piece of paper.
+		The image should be located in the screenshots folder.